josephsfusco/postman/README.md

 # Getting Started
 This project is deployed on Heroku at the following domain {domain}

-to begin make a [GET] request to the following endpoint `/basicAuthentication` using the below user name and password
+1. Start by requesting a bearer token.
+Make a [`GET`] request to `/basicAuthentication` using the below user name and password.
+Find the request format documented below in the `Endpoints` section

 > `username: jsf.fusco@gmail.com`
 >
 > `password: postman`

+2. Follow by requesting data.
+Make a [`GET`] request to `/data` include the bearer token generated in step (1) Find the request format documented below in the `Endpoints` section

 # Endpoints